itpp-labs/odoo-development/docs/maintenance/migration.rst

 Example
 -------

 *POS Debt & Credit notebook*.
-We need to preserve credit_product field data in the product.template model after updating to a newer version
+We need to preserve credit_product field data in the ``product.template`` model after updating to a newer version.
+In previous version it was boolean field, now it is a many2one field with the relation to ``account.journal`` model.
 Here, we, using a temporary column, calculate transfer data from boolean to many2one credit_product field.

 *pre-migrate.py*::